Package by government for Digital and Cashless Economy

-Recently the Central Government has decided on a package of incentives and measures for promotion of digital and cashless economy in the country.
+Recently the Central Government has decided on a package of incentives and measures for the promotion of digital and cashless economy in the country.

-Recent announcement made are:
+The recent announcement made are:

-2. There will be deployment of 2 POS devices each in 1 Lakh villages with population of less than 10,000. and POS machines will be deployed at primary cooperative societies/milk societies/agricultural input dealers to facilitate agri-related transactions through digital means.
+2. There will be the deployment of 2 POS devices each in 1 Lakh villages with a population of less than 10,000. and POS machines will be deployed at primary cooperative societies/milk societies/agricultural input dealers to facilitate agri-related transactions through digital means.

 3. Rural Regional Banks and Cooperative Banks will issue “Rupay Kisan Cards” to 4.32 crore Kisan Credit Card holders to enable them to make digital transactions at POS machines/Micro ATMs/ATMs.

-4. Railways will provide incentive by way of discount upto 0.5% to customers for monthly or seasonal tickets from January 1, 2017, if payment is made through digital means.
+4. Railways will provide incentive by way of discount up to 0.5% to customers for monthly or seasonal tickets from January 1, 2017, if payment is made through digital means.

-6. A discount of 5% will be given to catering, accommodation, retiring rooms etc. being offered by railways if payment of these services through digital means.
+6. A discount of 5% will be given to catering, accommodation, retiring rooms, etc. being offered by railways if payment of these services through digital means.

-8. The transaction fee/MDR charges related to digital payment will be born by Central Government Departments and Central Public Sector Undertakings or State Governments, consumer should not be asked to bear it.
+8. The transaction fee/MDR charges related to digital payment will be born by Central Government Departments and Central Public Sector Undertakings or State Governments, a consumer should not be asked to bear it.

 9. Monthly rental for PoS terminals/Micro ATMs/mobile POS for the merchants of Public sector banks will be not more than Rs.
 100 per month.
 With lower rentals, more merchants will install such machines and promote digital transactions.

-10. No service tax will be charged on digital transaction charges/MDR for transactions upto Rs.2000 per transaction.
+10. No service tax will be charged on digital transaction charges/MDR for transactions up to Rs.2000 per transaction.